aleung27/kindle-eink-photo-frame/README.md

 3. A computer (preferably Linux)
 4. A photo frame
 5. Miscellaneous power tools

+With our design, we wanted to keep a few things in our mind:

+1. This was intended as a gift as a secret santa present - it should prioritise reliability as its number one goal as the recipient should not have to go and debug our code!
+2. The charging conditions were unknown, it could be both continuously plugged in and powered or mostly left unpowered to be charged when it's out of battery.
+Thus, it should work regardless of either and should have long battery life if possible.
+It should also be able to recover if it ever ran out of battery and was fully restarted as a result.
+3. The particular model I had does not have a WiFi connection so all images need to be stored locally and preset ahead of time.

 ## 🔓️ Jailbreaking Your Kindle <a name="jailbreak"/> 🔓️